 Liz Li, until recently a Senior Director of Product at LinkedIn, led product for the Content Experience (feed, creators, and content) team, helping LinkedIn members talk to people who matter to them about the things they care about.
 Liz worked at LinkedIn for 11 years across both monetization and consumer organizations.
 She launched LinkedIn’s first Sales Solutions product, led acquisition and retention for LinkedIn Premium subscriptions, and led the redesign of the consumer onboarding flows and success metrics to focus on long-term engagement, shifting the company from purely focusing on top of the funnel growth.
 Before LinkedIn, Liz worked on enterprise products at Accenture Technology Labs, a smaller R&D group within Accenture.
 She has a B.S. and M.S. in Electrical Engineering from Stanford University.

 Not everyone experiences that polarizing, “fork in the road” moment in their career.
 That catalyzing realization when a choice needs to be made about which path to take.
 Before we get there, how do we recognize the signals telling us to step back, take stock, and unpack where we are in our personal and professional life?
+Liz Li provides some answers in this episode of the Product Momentum Podcast.

 “Especially for folks in product management, think of your career principles like it was a product strategy or spec – personal rules that you align your career to,” she says.
 “Write down your career principles in the same way you’d prepare to guide the building of your next product.”